In case of fire, get out quickly and calmly, find a safe area, and call 911

 In case of emergency:

 Stay with the injured or ill person.
-Do not leave him or her alone.
+Do not leave them alone.

 - If possible, call or ask another person to call the police at 911 or 508.531.1212.
 The caller should give their name, the nature of the emergency, the name and exact location of the injured or ill person.